Chapter 25:

 Anyway, the villagers filled us in on the town's fate prior to our arrival.
 Despite only having a couple of guardsmen, they put up quite a fight.
 Farmers, labourers and lumberjacks stood firm against the invading men of metal.
 It was such a battle that a couple of hundred people actually managed to escape the town in the ensuing chaos, fleeing further south to other smaller villages and hamlets.

-We don't have anything as useful as a census unfortunately, as all the elders, the mayor and his staff died in one way or another.
+We don't have anything as useful as a census, unfortunately, as all the elders, the mayor and his staff died in one way or another.
 We've estimated around two thousand people were living in the town originally; almost half seem to have died...
+A large number in the initial fighting.
+Many in those few gruesome hours worked so hard in utterly unsafe conditions that they collapsed dead.
+But the most of all were killed for power.

+Disconnected from their homeland, the drones were running pretty low on energy.
+They decided to use the biomass converters on hundreds to create a long-lasting stockpile almost immediately after gaining control over the town.
 Anyone too old, too feeble, too sick or too young to work was culled.
 To put it simply, the ratio of villagers we have here ranges from, at best, young teenagers, up to late middle-aged people.
 One side effect of this is the total loss of elders.
 The mayor also died, and many other administrative types fought in the initial skirmish.
 The town secretary was one of the three bodies hanging in the square...

-Everyone here is happy to have survived, people are exceedingly grateful to Lila and even to us, and I get it, I do - but I can't help thinking that nearly a thousand people didn't need to die.
+Everyone here is happy to have survived - people are exceedingly grateful to Lila and even to us, and I get it, I do - but I can't help thinking that nearly a thousand people didn't need to die.

-Lila could have saved them all.
-Had she been less cautious when the drones first arrived, or had she taken the villagers in weeks ago, before the barriers of the world fell even.
 It’s not like they bring with them no benefits: Every resident in the fort’s domain increases the menu currency we have on hand.
 Moreover, the villagers are setting up farms and the like.
 They are a genuine, hardy, rural workforce, even after everything that's happened to them.
-Did all that crazy shit really have to be inflicted upon them?
+Did all that crazy shit need to be inflicted upon them?

-We decided a trip through the village might be a good idea, let our girl see how many people we saved, who are living happily again and rebuilding their lives.
+We decided a trip through the village might be a good idea; let our girl see how many people we saved, who are living happily again and rebuilding their lives.
 Of course, this could go wrong and just trigger more pain in her, and so, I volunteered to take her alone.
-After all, I am just a big insensitive man, right?
+After all, I am a big, insensitive man, right?
 If it does upset her, she can then go be comforted by the 'innocent' women in her life, and we can start thinking up our next strategy.
 Still, I’m hopeful this could help ease her mind.

 Seriously, she just doesn't seem herself.
-She's wearing a shirt with sleeves that goes past her belly button!
+She's wearing a shirt with sleeves that go past her belly button!
 A long skirt and a jacket of mine.
 She walks hunched in on herself quietly next to me, small hand in mine.
 No perverted jokes, no bubbly cheerleader, a quiet girl, nothing like our usual Eshu.
 It’s been like this long enough that I'm starting to really worry about it.

 "Here we are," I declare, coming to a stop in front of one of the more substantial houses of our new settlement.
 A stone base foundation marks it as a more sturdy construction, and the veranda with smoking pit gives away its purpose - our very own forge!
 Every fort should have one.